Skip to content

 3. Moves the record from the active queue (pgqueuer) to the log table (pgqueuer_log).

 The job is not automatically retried at this point — it is considered definitively failed for this execution attempt.
-The traceback is persisted for inspection via pgq logs or a direct query:
+The traceback is persisted for inspection via pgq dashboard or a direct query:

 FROM pgqueuer_log